chess10kp/chess10kp.github.io/posts/functional_programming_with_cs.md

 <br>
 This contrast in a relatively simple program is a good example of the difference between OOP and functional programming.
 By expressing a solution as a series of function compositions instead of a series of statements, we get a more predictable way of reasoning about our program.
 <br>
 	It might not be obvious why this is useful, so a look at some of the characteristics of functional programming is required.
+And honestly, I wouldn't say it is useful, as much as it being fun to write.
+React did very well with its functional components and hooks architecture, so I see no reason to not see if something like this might work well in other languages.

 # Lazy Evaluation

+Lazy Evaluation is a model of computation where expressions are not evaluated unless explicitly required.
+This is useful because it doesn't perform any computation that isn't explicitly needed.

-# Pure functions;
+# Pure functions

+Here's a math equation: $$ \sum_{i=1}^{n} i = \frac{n(n+1)}{2} $$

+And inline: $E = mc^2$